mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Column sizing ⚡️

-By default, all columns can be resized by dragging the right portion of the column.
+By default, XGrid allows all columns to be resized by dragging the right portion of the column separator.
 To prevent the resizing of a column, set `resizable: false` in the `ColDef`.
+Alternatively, to disable all columns resize, set the prop `disableColumnResize` to `true`.

 {{"demo": "pages/components/data-grid/columns/ColumnSizingGrid.js"}}